omnetpp/omnetpp/samples/database/README.txt

    need to link against the MySQL library (-lmysql).

 3.
-You'll find your way around -- in sql/ there are scripts to create the tables, and in examples/, well, two examples.

 The "tokenring" one is only specific to that model in that the concrete module parameters in the config database are for that model.
 The easiest way to put another model's existing config file (say mymodel.ini) into the database is by adding include mymodel.ini into tokenring.ini, and mysqlconfiguration-dumpbootcfg in it.
 When you start the simulation, all ini file contents get dumped onto stdout in the form of SQL INSERT statements, which only have to be edited a bit.

-The code obviously hasn't received much testing, but it seems to work well on my laptop (XP, VC7.1, MySQL 4.1).
-I tested it with the current 3.2 head, but it should compile with 3.1 as well.
-Please let me know if there's any problem.
+The code has been tested with MySQL 4.1.

+Good luck!

+---

 [1] It is also possible to build a Windows DLL from them, but this
     has not yet been tested out and currently not recommended.